darknx009/take-home-test-omar/README.md

-## **Instructions**
+## **Instructions**.

 1. Execute Docker Compose to create DB and Expose API in a Docker Container
-2. Navigate to backend/src/Fundo.Applications.WebApi and execute below command on the terminal docker-compose up --build
+2. Navigate to backend/src/Fundo.Applications.WebApi and execute below command on the terminal. docker-compose up --build
        Docker containers will be created for SQL Server instance and the We API ready-to-use on Postman (or similar tool).
        Swagger it is available at http://localhost:5050/swagger/index.html
        The Docker container can be used for testing the API and Angular app, locally.
 Therefore, it is not required to Install MS SQL Server, on the development machine.